 6. Reflect and make a list of specific moments that come to mind when you felt you missed opportunities for allowing your children to face naturally-occurring struggles.

+a.
 What adjustments do you now see you could make, to respond differently to bring better balance into your lives in this area?

 Lastly, consider: Could you, by repeated choices to rescue and indulge, be robbing your precious children of the muscles they need most to be successful in life??

 REMINDER: if you haven’t yet implemented my free 7 Simple Steps to Raising Happy Kids Who Persevere, begin today! (oops – don’t have it? see below…)

 My free resource will give you actionable tools to strengthen the perseverance ‘muscle’ in YOUR kids…